Configure a Point-to-Site connection to a VNet using certificate authentication (classic): Azure portal

 Select the gateway Size.
 The size is the gateway SKU for your virtual network gateway.
 In the portal, the Default SKU is Basic.
 For more information about gateway SKUs, see About VPN Gateway Settings.

 Select the Routing Type for your gateway.
 P2S configurations require a Dynamic routing type.
-Click OK when you have finished configuring this blade.
+Click OK when you have finished configuring this page.

-- On the New VPN Connection blade, click OK at the bottom of the blade to begin creating your virtual network gateway.
+- On the New VPN Connection page, click OK at the bottom of the page to begin creating your virtual network gateway.
 A VPN gateway can take up to 45 minutes to complete, depending on the gateway sku that you select.

 Certificates are used by Azure to authenticate VPN clients for Point-to-Site VPNs.
 You upload the public key information of the root certificate to Azure.
 The public key is then considered 'trusted'.
 Client certificates must be generated from the trusted root certificate, and then installed on each client computer in the Certificates-Current User/Personal certificate store.
 The certificate is used to authenticate the client when it initiates a connection to the VNet.